-- land within 1.5km of active black grouse leks, noting that the black grouse leks must be on your holding; - land within a designated site (SSSI or SPA) that includes breeding bird species or assemblages as a protected natural feature.
+- land within 1.5km of active black grouse leks, noting that the black grouse leks must be on your holding - land within a designated site (SSSI or SPA) that includes breeding bird species or assemblages as a protected natural feature, where predators are an issue for bird breeding success

-For proposals aimed at benefiting black grouse, any lek must be verified as active by your local Black Grouse Project Officer, the RSPB or survey data from the last 5 years.
-Failure to provide this supporting information will result in the predator control option being removed from the application, which may, in turn, jeopardise the whole application.
+For proposals aimed at benefiting black grouse, any lek must be verified as active by your local Black Grouse Project Officer, or by the RSPB or by survey data from the last 5 years.
+Failure to provide this supporting information will result in the predator control option being removed from the proposal, which may, in turn, jeopardise the whole application.

-For proposals aimed at benefiting the qualifying bird breeding features of a designated site, you MUST consult NatureScot prior to applying to check that predator control is necessary to maintain or improve the condition of the qualifying bird features.
-If you are a returning applicant, ensure you consult NatureScot before re-applying to check that you are still eligible to claim the option.
+For proposals aimed at benefiting the qualifying bird breeding features of a designated site, you MUST consult NatureScot prior to applying, to check that predator control is necessary to maintain or improve the condition of the qualifying bird features.
+If you are a returning applicant, ensure you consult NatureScot before re-applying, to check that you are still eligible to claim the option.

 Predator control should be targeted at those areas within the site that are most important to designated bird species by virtue of the nesting or foraging habitats present.